 Faculty-Learning Communities (FLCs)

-FLCs consist of a group of 5-10 faculty members pursuing independent projects in a supportive community exploring a common topic.
-S is currently supporting FLCs in Advising, The First-Year Experience and Intentional Learning Experiences through a grant by the Davis Educational Foundation.* A call for proposals for new FLCs are announced in the spring.
+FLCs consist of a group of five-to-ten faculty members pursuing independent projects in a supportive community exploring a common topic.
+FLCs in advising, the first-year experience and intentional learning experiences are offered through a grant by the Davis Educational Foundation.* A call for proposals for new FLCs are announced in the spring.

 Want to know what is going on at Salem State for faculty development without checking a website every day?
 You can join our Facebook page, follow cti_tweet, check your Salem State email for workshop updates each month or join the faculty-resources wiki to help us maintain the online resources and get daily updates.